-Concepts Skills Mastered Simplify fractions Cancel common factors before multiplying fractions Use BIDMAS and mental maths Combine laws of arithmetic for brackets with mental calculations of cube roots and square roots Subtract mixed fractions Subtract mixed number fractions when the fractional part of the first fraction is all that is required for the calculation to take place Confident Use index laws Understand which part of an expression is raised to a power Convert between decimals and fractions Use fraction notation to express a smaller whole number as a fraction Express time as a mixed number Write numbers as a product of their factors Use the distributive law to take out numerical common factors The second of th Multiply a single term over a bracket
+Concepts Skills Mastered Simplify fractions Cancel common factors before multiplying fractions Use BIDMAS and mental maths Combine laws of arithmetic for brackets with mental calculations of cube roots and square roots Subtract mixed fractions Subtract mixed number fractions when the fractional part of the first fraction is all that is required for the calculation to take place Confident Use index laws Understand which part of an expression is raised to a power Convert between decimals and fractions Use fraction notation to express a smaller whole number as a fraction Express time as a mixed number Write numbers as a product of their factors Use the distributive law to take out numerical common factors Time name is as a product of their factors Multiply a single term over a bracket

-Expand brackets Substitute positive integers into expressions involving small powers Substitution Simplify simple expressions involving power but not brackets by Collect like terms collecting like terms Collect like terms Secure Use index laws Use index notation for small integer powers e.g. $3 \times 2^3 = 24$ Frequency diagrams Construct a frequency diagram from a grouped frequency table Statistical analysis Compare two distributions given summary statistics in simple cases Statistical analysis Derive more complex formulae expressed in letter symbols Construct on paper and using ICT simple pie charts using categorical Create equations data, e.g. two or three categories Pie charts Embedding Estimation Be able to estimate answers to calculations involving 2 or more operations and BIDMAS HCF & LCM Find the HCF or LCM of 2 numbers less than 20 Addition and Subtraction Add and subtract integers - positive and negative integers Fractions desimals and necessity Fractions, decimals and percentages
+Expand brackets Substitute positive integers into expressions involving small powers Substitution Simplify simple expressions involving power but not brackets by collecting like terms Collect like terms Secure Use index laws Use index notation for small integer powers e.g. $3 \times 2^3 = 24$ Frequency diagrams Construct a frequency diagram from a grouped frequency table Compare two distributions given summary statistics in simple cases Statistical analysis Compare two distributions given summary statistics in simple cases Statistical analysis Derive more complex formulae expressed in letter symbols Construct on paper and using ICT simple pie charts using categorical Create equations data, e.g. two or three categories Pie charts Embedding Estimation Be able to estimate answers to calculations involving 2 or more operations and BIDMAS HCF & LCM Find the HCF or LCM of 2 numbers less than 20 Addition and Subtraction Add and subtract integers positive and posstive integers Addition and Subtraction Add and subtract integers - positive and negative integers Fractions, decimals and percentages

-Recall of equivalent fractions and decimals and percentage including for fractions that are greater than 1 All and a broad facilities ioi fractions that are greater than 1 Add and subtract fractions Add and subtract simple fractions with denominators of any size Substitution Substitute positive and negative integers into simple formulae Simplifying expressions Simplify simple expressions by collecting like terms Multiplication and division Multiply and divide integers - positive and negative integers ividitiply and divide integers - positive and negative integers Beginning Division Divide three-digit by two-digit whole numbers Averages Calculate the mean from a simple frequency table , werages calculate the mean nom a simple nequency table Calculate the mean of a set of data Create equations Construct expressions from worded descriptions using all four basic operations
+Recall of equivalent fractions and decimals and percentage including for fractions that are greater than 1 Add and subtract fractions Substitution Add and subtract simple fractions with denominators of any size Substitute positive and negative integers into simple formulae Simplifying expressions Simplify simple expressions by collecting like terms Multiplication and division Multiply and divide integers - positive and negative integers Beginning Division Divide three-digit by two-digit whole numbers Averages Calculate the mean from a simple frequency table Calculate the mean of a set of data Create equations Construct expressions from worded descriptions using all four basic operations